-(g) Recognizing Provision for Contract Losses
+(g) Recognition of Provision for Contract Losses

 Losses on contracts are accrued when the amount of loss can be reasonably estimated.
 At the end of each reporting period, the estimated contract costs are reviewed to determine its reasonableness and accuracy.
 The actual cost is analyzed to validate the original estimate.
 Any difference between the estimate and actual cost is a change in estimate and therefore treated prospectively.

-No provision for contract losses was necessary to be recognized in 2015, 2014 and 2013 based on management's assessment.
+No provision for contract losses was necessary to be recognized in 2017, 2016 and 2015 based on management's assessment.

-(h) Accounting for Revenue Recognition Using the Percentage-of-Completion
+(h) Accounting for Revenue Recognition Using the Percentage of Completion

-The Company uses the percentage-of-completion method in accounting for its contract revenue.
-Use of percentage-of-completion requires the Company to estimate the portion completed as of the reporting period as a proportion of the total estimated cost as determined and certified by the project engineers.
+The Company uses the percentage of completion method in accounting for its contract revenue.
+Use of percentage of completion requires the Company to estimate the portion completed as of the end of the reporting period as a proportion of the total estimated cost as determined and certified by the project engineers.

-Based on management's assessment, the estimate of percentage-of-completion will not materially differ from the actual percentage-of-completion based on the progress and status of construction projects as of the end of the reporting period.
+Based on management's assessment, the estimate of percentage of completion will not materially differ from the actual percentage of completion based on the progress and status of construction projects as of the end of the reporting period.
 Accordingly, management believes that no adjustment is necessary on the recorded contract revenue and contract costs.